jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 If you are using Chrome version 79:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 79.0.3945.3600

-If you are using Chrome version 78:

-    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 78.0.3904.10500

 To learn what version of ChromeDriver you need to use, please see also the following page: